JackGruber/joplin-plugin-note-overview/README.md

 - `fields` Which fields should be output in the table.
 [Documentation of the possible fields](https://joplinapp.org/api/references/rest_api/#properties)
 - `sort` By which field should be sorted. \<field\> DESC/ASC

-The note content is updated every 5 minutes or manualy by `Tools > Create note overview`.
+The note content is updated every 5 minutes or manualy by `Tools > Create Note overview`.

 ## Build